-But why does Newark deserve its reputation as King Charles’ ‘northern fortress’?
+Why does Newark deserve its reputation as King Charles’ ‘northern fortress’ during the English Civil War?

 Sitting where the Great North Road and the Fosse Way cross the River Trent, the town of Newark had not only declared early on for the King but also become both a strategic communications centre and a thorn in Parliament’s side.
 The garrison regularly raided local Parliamentarian outposts as far afield as Rockingham Castle in Northamptonshire and Barton-on-Humber, while also preventing tax collection and threatening communications and supplies between London and its allies in Scotland.